macziatko/OpenDoorProject/HowToGuide.md

       favicon: "images/agapefavicon.ico"

-#### Set the Course cover image
+#### Set the course cover image

-You can customize the cover image for your course in 2 steps: 1.
-Uploade image to the `images` folder.
-3. Update the image file location in the `_output.yml` file
+You can customize the cover image for your course in 2 steps:
+1. Uploade
+image to the `images` folder.
+2. Update the image file location in the
+`_output.yml` file.

 Current configuration in the [output.yml](https://github.com/sa1987/OpenDoorProject/blob/main/_output.yml)